BACKUP Health – Support for partners in their work with the Global Fund

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2015 to 2019
+Overall term: 2015 to 2020

 - Governance of Country Coordinating Mechanisms for Global Fund programmes and their coordination in the health sector

-- Management capacities of Global Fund recipients
+- Management capacities of Global Fund grant recipients

 BACKUP strengthens the systems of grant recipients to ensure that programmes are implemented in line with agreements and to minimise the misuse of grants.
 In particular, the areas of risk and financial management, monitoring and reporting are supported, as is the management of sub-recipients.

 Participation by civil society and key and vulnerable populations, human rights and gender equality are cross-cutting issues in the three intervention areas.